Breast Augmentation – what decisions will you need to make?

 But by far the most common approach in the UK is through the fold underneath the breast (infra-mammary fold).
 This gives the surgeon good control when placing the bottom of the implant, which is particularly good for symmetry, and also for correcting overly high infra-mammary folds (as in the case of tuberous breasts).

 Phew!
 Lots to think about.
 Of course, there’s plenty more to consider than this, but we hope we’ve given you a framework for your exciting journey into breast augmentation.
-For a quick summary of the above, check out this cheeky little infographic on RealSelf.
+To find out more about the types of implants that we offer view our How to choose your implants blog.